Immunosuppressive drug: Methotrexate

 Methotrexate is a folic acid analogue.
 It binds dihydrofolate reductase and prevents synthesis of tetrahydrofolate.
 It is used in the treatment of autoimmune diseases (for example rheumatoid arthritis or Behcet's Disease) and in transplantations.

 Azathioprine and mercaptopurine

 Azathioprine (Prometheus' Imuran), is the main immunosuppressive cytotoxic substance.
 It is extensively used to control transplant rejection reactions.
 It is nonenzymatically cleaved to mercaptopurine, that acts as a purine analogue and an inhibitor of DNA synthesis.
 Mercaptopurine itself can also be administered directly.

 By preventing the clonal expansion of lymphocytes in the induction phase of the immune response, it affects both the cell and the humoral immunity.
 It is also efficient in the treatment of autoimmune diseases.

 Cytotoxic antibiotics

-Among these, dactinomycin is the most important.
-It is used in kidney transplantations.
-Other cytotoxic antibiotics are anthracyclines, mitomycin C, bleomycin, mithramycin.
+Cytotoxicity is the quality of being toxic to cells.
+Some antibiotics, such as dactinomycin, exhibits such toxicity, and used in kidney transplantations.
+Other medications of this category include anthracyclines, mitomycin C, bleomycin, mithramycin.

 Antibodies

 Antibodies are sometimes used as a quick and potent immunosuppressive therapy to prevent the acute rejection reactions as well as a targeted treatment of lymphoproliferative or autoimmune disorders (e.g., anti-CD20 monoclonals).